GabeScott/standard-works-vault/General Conference/1989 October - Windows.md

 # Windows

-*By Thomas S. Monson - Second Counselor in the First Presidency*
+By President Thomas S. Monson - *Second Counselor in the First Presidency*

 *Given in the October session of the 1989 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1989/10/windows?lang=eng)

 While waiting my turn at an airline office in London, England, I reached forward from my chair and selected an advertising brochure from the small table which contained reading material.
-The publication bore the title, Windows to the World.
-Each page contained a framed picture of a well-known and beautiful site, accompanied by a well-written description which made one desire to visit all of the locations shown.
+The publication bore the title *Windows to the World.* Each page contained a framed picture of a well-known and beautiful site, accompanied by a well-written description which made one desire to visit all of the locations shown.
 The Matterhorn in Switzerland, the Alps of New Zealand, even the Taj Mahal of India—all seemed to suggest to the reader the desirability of an immediate visit.

 Windows are wonderful.
 They serve as a frame on which we might focus our attention.
 They provide a glimpse of God’s creations.
 The azure blue sky, the billowy, white clouds, the verdant green forest all are as framed pictures in the memory of the mind.
 Windows also reveal the approach of a friend, a gathering storm, a magnificent sunset—even the passing parade of life.

 Windows welcome light to our lives and bring joy to our souls.
 The absence of windows, such as in dark prison cells, shuts out the world.
-Deprived of light, the depression of darkness encompasses us.
+When we are deprived of light, the depression of darkness encompasses us.

 Windows teach lessons never to be forgotten.
 Ever shall I remember a visit to the home of President Hugh B. Brown.
 It was graduation day at Brigham Young University.
 He was to conduct the exercises, and I was to deliver the commencement address.
 I drove to President Brown’s home and escorted him to my car.
 Before we could drive away, however, he said to me, “Wait just a few minutes.
 My wife, Zina, will come to the front window.”